pblieske/master_thesis/README.md

 ```bash
 python experiments/ozone.py
 ```
 All scripts contain a description of what they do at the beginning.
+The remaining folder are used for testing.